Associate Professor of Lawyering Skills

 Professor Lee was honored to have written the Institute for Law Teaching and Learning's Article of the Month for August 2015, Changing Gears to Meet the "New Normal" in Legal Education.
 She also has published in and recently served as Executive Editor of The Learning Curve, the official publication of the Association of American Law Schools Section on Academic Support.
 Additionally, she has contributed her written work to the Clinical Legal Education Association and the Law School Academic Support Project, and she was featured as a guest blogger on the Law School Academic Support Blog, a member of the Law Professor Blogs Network.
 She also co-authored Cases and Materials on Principles of Agency and edited Practical & Persuasive Legal Writing Course Materials, textbooks published internally for McGeorge courses, and her Agency casebook and materials were used with permission by the University of Dayton to teach a similar course.

 Professor Lee also teaches Animal Law at McGeorge, and is the Faculty Advisor of the McGeorge Student Animal Legal Defense Fund student organization.
 She is a member of the Executive Committee of the Association of American Law Schools Section on Animal Law, and has presented nationally on integrating animal law examples throughout the curriculum.
-She also reviewed and provided feedback on a criminal law chapter in a forthcoming textbook with the same focus, and she is pleased that her latest law review article, regarding the Animal Welfare Act and its provisions concerning animal testing, was accepted for publication in summer 2016.
+She also reviewed and provided feedback on a criminal law chapter in a forthcoming textbook with the same focus, and she is pleased that her latest law review article, regarding the Animal Welfare Act and its provisions concerning animal testing, was published in the Nebraska Law Review in 2016.
 Prior to entering the legal field, Professor Lee used her business degree to co-own and manage three independent pharmacies.